NOAC Education is an independent educational initiative with the goal of supporting clinicians in providing optimal anticoagulation care.

 At present, our programmes focus on three main topics:

 - The use of oral anticoagulants in patients with atrial fibrillation

 - NOAC reversal agents

 - Additional considerations in patient management, such as when surgery is indicated or when internal bleeding presents

-Prophylactic anticoagulation is also being explored in conditions such as embolic strokes of undetermined source (ESUS).
+Prophylactic anticoagulation is also being explored in conditions such as embolic strokes of undetermined source (ESUS) or when there is a risk of a patient developing venous thromboembolism (VTE).
 As the indications for thromboprophylaxis expand, so too will the breadth of our content.

 Who is it for?

-Our programmes are designed for all healthcare professionals involved in the treatment of patients at risk of ischaemic stroke.
+Our programmes are designed for all healthcare professionals involved in the treatment of patients who require anticoagulation.
 This includes, but is not limited to: